anonymin/thinkful-vday/readme.md

 - Divider: `<div>`
 - Anchor: `<a>`

 Many of these tags will be styled using CSS.
-We'll also be applying a border around the entire webpage, which is stictly a CSS style.
+We'll also fancy it up by applying a border around the entire webpage, which is stictly a CSS style.

 #### Add basic structure